teknopaul/generation-x/SYNTAX.md

     <div id="container.small"/>

-Again, there is no escaping, so it is not possible to create <a class="#"/> using xGenPath.
+Again, there is no escaping, so it is not possible to create `<a class="#"/>` using xGenPath.

 ## Parents

-.. is reserved for a future version.
-It is an error to include .. as an element name in the initial version.
+`..` is reserved for a future version.
+It is an error to include `..` as an element name in the initial version.

-Future versions may support .. at the start of an xGenPath and this will denote modifying only the initial context at which element creation begins.
+Future versions may support `..` at the start of an xGenPath and this will denote modifying only the initial context at which element creation begins.

     ../../a

 # Summary

-I could have just written /html{lang=en}/body/div.small#container[2] and you probably would have got it.
+I could have just written `/html{lang=en}/body/div.small#container/tr[3]/td[4]` and you probably would have got it.

 xGenPaths are simpler than XPaths.